 Expanded Transit Service Study - Thompson's Point and the Transportation Center

 The City of Portland, in collaboration with local and regional transportation providers, is exploring options and opportunities to more effectively link its major transportation centers and downtown with an express bus service.

-Franklin Street Feasibility Study, Phase II - Draft Final Report, April 2015
+Franklin Street Feasibility Study, Phase II - Final Report 2016

-This study builds on the work of Phase I , which was a visioning process for the study area resulting in three initial alternative concepts for Franklin Street.
+This study builds on the work of Phase I, a visioning process for the study area resulting in three initial alternative concepts for Franklin Street.
 Many committee members from that phase of the work joined the PAC working on Phase II.
-The Phase II work was founded on detailed technical analysis including assessment of existing conditions, modeling of future conditions, and a detailed evaluation of refined alternatives for the study area, resulting in phased recommendations for transportation, land use, landscape architecture, and streetscape in the study area.
+The Phase II work was founded on detailed technical analysis including assessment of existing conditions, modeling of future baseline forecasted traffic conditions, and a detailed evaluation of refined transportation alternatives for the study area.
+The study developed phased recommendations for transportation, land use, landscape architecture and the streetscape in the study area.
 Although the most detailed analysis has been focused on the transportation elements, all four areas were taken into account to develop a comprehensive set of recommendations.
 This final report summarizes the various aspects of the study, details the recommendations, and addresses planning for implementation.
-These recommendations will inform the development of a Preliminary Design Report (PDR) for a section of Franklin Street between the Marginal Way intersection and Commercial Street, which is to begin in 2016.
+These recommendations will inform the development of a Preliminary Design Report (PDR -approximately 50% design) for Franklin Street between Marginal Way and Commercial Street, which began in 2016.

 The study was adopted by the City Council inJuly 2015.